Librarian Pro Manual

 [/settings]

-The top two tags are for you to specify the maximum width and height of cover art if you used a [LPItem:ProductImage] tag in the body file.
-If a [fillColor] (optional) is specified, the cover art will be exported and if it cannot be scaled down proportionally to fit exactly to the bounds specified, filler color will be used around the edges.
-Otherwise, an image of "best fit" is exported.
-The width and height of this image may be smaller than the [coverHeight] and [coverWidth] specified, but never larger.
-The "big" versions refer to [LPItem:ProductImageBig]. - Lastly, you must create an index.html page which will link to each item page.
-See the list of tags below for ones valid on the Index page.
-There must also be a [settings] tag set on the index.html page, but for other settings.
+The top two tags specify the maximum width and height of cover art if you use[LPItem:ProductImage]in the body file.
+If[fillColor](optional) is specified, cover art will be exported and if it cannot be scaled down proportionally to fit exactly to the bounds specified, filler color will be used around the edges.
+Otherwise, an image of “best fit” is exported.
+The width and height of this image may be smaller than the specified bounds, but never larger.
+The “big” versions refer to[LPItem:ProductImageBig]. - Create an

 - index.html — the main index page for the export which contains links to the body pages (item lists).